 \subsection{Bridging Compression and Generation}

 As discussed at the end of Section~\ref{sec:infer-scaling}, the proposed implicit visual representation directly modulates the generation function of a diffusion-based foundation model.
 After optimizing the LoRA-based adaptation for a given visual signal, the semantic relationship between visual entities and textual prompts is effectively re-established.
-As a result, the adapted model not only can reconstruct the original signal, but also serves as a visual memories that support personalized editing or merging the encoded visual content.
+As a result, the adapted model not only can reconstruct the original signal, but also serves as visual memory that supports personalized editing or merging the encoded visual content.

-To evaluate this capability, we conduct editing experiments on a set of images from the Kodak dataset \citep{Kodakdataset}.
+To evaluate this capability, we conduct demonstrative editing experiments on a set of images from the Kodak dataset \citep{Kodakdataset}.
 Detailed settings are in Appendix~\ref{app:editing_setting}.
-After training the LoRA-based implicit representations and injecting them into the frozen diffusion foundation model, we modify the text prompt at inference time to perform personalized editing and visual composition.
-As shown in Figure~\ref{fig:image_editing}, simple prompt changes enable meaningful semantic edits, such as editing colors or number, merging images and changing the resolution, while mostly preserving the coherence.
+After training the LoRA-based (not one-vector representation) implicit representations and injecting them into the frozen diffusion foundation model, we modify the text prompt at inference time to perform personalized editing and visual composition.
+As shown in Figure~\ref{fig:image_editing}, simple prompt changes enable meaningful semantic edits, such as editing colors or numbers, merging images and changing the resolution, while mostly preserving the coherence.

 In \Cref{fig:edit_img,fig:edit_video}, we show that such editing is also possible with the one-vector representation and can extend to video as well.
 However, the effectiveness of this editing is limited by the model’s capability and may reflect biases present in the training data.
 For instance, when modifying the model’s hair color from blonde to black, the generated face may also shift to appear Asian.